brean/web-server-sc2/README.md

 ## Development
 ### Installation
-Option 1 - Using docker: Install docker, docker-compose and terminator and just run `docker-compose build`.
+Option 1 - Using docker: Install docker, docker compose and terminator and just run `docker compose build`.
 For convenient development the source files of backend and frontend-svelte folders are mounted as volumens in their respective container.

 Option 2 - Run directly on your machine: Go into the backend and frontend-svelte folder and install locally using `npm i -D`

 ### Running
 Option 1 - Using docker: Start the `./start.bash`-script.
-After you close the terminator window the command `docker-compose down` will kill/remove the docker container
+After you close the terminator window the command `docker compose down` will kill/remove the docker container

 Option 2 - Run directly on your machine: Run `npm run start` in the `server` folder and `npm run dev -- --open` in the `fontent-svelte` folder